readyready15728/misc/neovim-notes.md

 or you want to access text that was yanked but is no longer in the `"0` register, you can use `p[y[y[y` until you find the text you really wanted to pasted.
 If you go too far, you can cycle forward with `]y`."
+* "The `qQ` command to 'append to recording' operation is analogous to the capitalized `A<command>` used to append to a register."
+* "The `Q` command to play back a recording always plays back the most recently recorded command, regardless of register.
+If you want to play back from a different register, you would use the `@` command, followed by the name of the register.
+So if you recorded using `qa`, you would play it back with `@a`.
+As a shortcut, `@@` will always replay whichever register you most recently played (which is different from `Q` which always plays back the most recent recording)."
+* `<Space><Comma>` is the author of the LazyVim book's preferred means of interacting with buffers.
+* `<Space>bD` does "close buffer and the window split it is in".
+* `<Space>bo` does "close all buffers other than the active one".